PGTEC-VRAIN/PGTEC-VRAIN.github.io/docs/SmartDataModels/WeatherForecastSeries.md

-The **WeatherForecastSeries** Smart Data Model is an **extension of the official** [WeatherForecast](https://smart-data-models.github.io/dataModel.Weather/WeatherForecast/schema.json) model from FIWARE’s Smart Data Models initiative.
+The **WeatherForecastSeries** Smart Data Model is an **extension of the official** [WeatherForecast](https://github.com/smart-data-models/dataModel.Weather/blob/master/WeatherForecast/schema.json) model from FIWARE’s Smart Data Models initiative.
 Its main goal is to enable the representation of **forecast time series** (rather than a single prediction) within a single entity.

 ---

-### 🔄 Key Modifications
+### Key Modifications

 - **Array-based attributes**
   Most of the variable types defined in the original `WeatherForecast` model have been converted into **arrays of their base type**.
-  This structure allows the model to store **multiple forecasted values** (e.g., temperature, wind speed, precipitation) corresponding to **different timestamps** within a single object.
+  This structure allows the model to store **multiple forecasted values** (e.g., temperature, wind speed, precipitation) corresponding to **different timestamps** for a single point.

 - **Inlined definitions**
   Some variables originally referenced from [Weather-Commons](https://smart-data-models.github.io/dataModel.Weather/weather-schema.json#/definitions/Weather-Commons) have now been defined **directly inside the WeatherForecastSeries schema**, improving self-containment and making the model easier to use independently.